-In stage four of NYU Grossman School of Medicine’s curriculum, students spend 11 months on several career-preparation activities including the completion of required rotations in a critical care clerkship and a subinternship that offers vital experience in advanced patient care.
+In stage four of NYU Grossman School of Medicine’s curriculum, students spend 11 months on several career preparation activities including the completion of required rotations in a critical care clerkship and a subinternship that offers vital experience in advanced patient care.

 Critical Care Clerkship

 In a four-week critical care clerkship, you develop the knowledge, skills, and experience you need to care for critically ill patients.
 You are assigned to a specialty intensive care unit and become an active member of the care team.
 Responsibilities include daily teaching rounds and following, assessing, and treating critically ill patients.
-Grades include honors, high pass, pass, and fail.
+Grades are honors, high pass, pass, and fail.

 Advanced Medicine Subinternship